 Since 2014, On the Table has proven that Chicago-area residents share a desire to come together, collaborate more, become more civically involved and more committed to our community.
 While we know that there’s no “quick fix” to the issues facing our region, progress will result from residents and organizations working to make contributions that add up to a greater solution that helps unite the place we call home.

 Our stories and lived experiences matter – and when we come together as a community to learn from and with each other, we have the power to impact both neighborhoods and lives.
 That’s what On the Table is all about.

 What is the goal of On the Table?

-Our goal is to bring together the residents of our region to discuss philanthropy in its broadest form (time, treasure and talent) and how we can work together to build and sustain our communities.
-We seek to create a movement that inspires each of us to do more – to contribute our time, talent and ideas.
-By agreeing to participate, you’ve already taken an important step to be part of this movement.
+Our goal is to bring together the residents of our region to discuss philanthropy – sharing our time, talent and treasure — and how we can work together to build and sustain our communities.
+We seek to create a movement that inspires each of us to do more with our ideas – to let them take us into communities, schools, nonprofit organizations, faith-based institutions and other places, for the greater good of our city.
+By agreeing to participate as a host or guest, you’re taking an important step to be part of this movement.

 How can I get involved?

 The Chicago Community Trust, our region’s community foundation, partners with donors to leverage their philanthropy in ways that transform lives and communities.
 The Trust connects the generosity of donors with community needs by making grants to nonprofit organizations working to improve metropolitan Chicago.
 Since our founding in 1915, the Trust has awarded approximately $2 billion in grant funding to more than 11,000 local nonprofit organizations – including more than $236 million in 2016.